Oak Island mystery: William Chappell and Gilbert Hedden (1928–1939)

 163 ft shaft southwest of what he believed was the site of the 1897 shaft (which was thought, without evidence, to be near the original pit).
 At 127 ft, artifacts, including an axe, a fluke anchor and a pick, were found.
 The pick was identified as a Cornish miner's pick, but by this time the area around the pit was littered with debris from previous excavation attempts and finding the owner was impossible.

 Gilbert Hedden, an operator of a steel fabricating company, saw the 1928 article and was fascinated by the engineering problems involved in recovering the reported treasure.
 Hedden made six trips to Oak Island and collected books and articles about the island.
 He went to England to consult Harold T. Wilkins, author of Captain Kidd and His Skeleton Island, about a link he found between Oak Island and a map in Wilkins' book.
 After Chappell's excavations, Hedden began digging in mid-1935, after he purchased the southeastern end of the island.
+Further excavations were made in 1935 and 1936, none of which were successful.
 In 1939, he informed King George VI about developments on the island.
-Further excavations were made in 1935 and 1936, none of which were successful.

 Another pit, similar to the early description of the "money pit", was discovered in the area in 1949 when workmen were digging a well on the shore of Mahone Bay.
 At a point where the earth was soft, "At about two feet down a layer of fieldstone was struck.
 Then logs of spruce and oak were unearthed at irregular intervals, and some of the wood was charred.
 The immediate suspicion was that another money pit had been found."